 Decorative stones excavated from the site welcome you at the entrance as if preparing you for stepping into another era.
-Three milestones like stone markers introduce you to the three major eras that this citadel has seen – as Rabath Amman, Philadelphia and finally as Amman.
-Remember the fortification walls of this citadel have been built and re-built by rulers of each period.
-As they found necessary for the defense of the place.
+Three milestones like stone markers introduce you to the three major eras that this citadel has seen – Rabath Amman, Philadelphia, and finally Amman.
+Remember the fortification walls of this citadel have been built and rebuilt by rulers of each period.
+As they found it necessary for the defense of the place.

 Temple of Hercules from the Roman Era

-The tall pillars of Temple of Hercules at Amman Citadel make their presence felt from a distance.
+The tall pillars of the Temple of Hercules here make their presence felt from a distance.
 As soon as we reached the citadel, from the ticket window I saw the pillars of this temple.
 Managing a fragile balance but still standing tall like a proud child.
 A visitor would naturally walk towards the ruins of what would have been a temple.
 An inscription here dates this temple to around 160 CE.
-There are 6 pillars, each of them 33 feet tall that probably belongs to temple portico.
+There are 6 pillars, each of them 33 feet tall that probably belongs to the temple portico.
 Experts believe that this temple was probably never completed but when completed it was meant to be seen even from the lower town.

 Hand of Hercules

-The most famous part of this temple is a Hand supposedly belonged to the statue of Hercules, made in stone.
+The most famous part of this temple is a Hand that supposedly belongs to the statue of Hercules, made in stone.
 The trick is that most stylized photographs of this hand make it look bigger than it is.
 You would find visitors looking frantically for this hand only to be pointed towards this relatively smaller one.
-In fact, it is because of this hand and the minted coins found from here that archaeologists could establish that this was supposed to be a temple dedicated to Hercules.
+In fact, it is because of this hand and the minted coins found here that archaeologists could establish that this was supposed to be a temple dedicated to Hercules.
 The statue was supposed to be 13 meters high, which was colossal in those times.
 And literally reflected the strength of God known for his physical strength.

-Temple of Hercules is the most photogenic part of Amman Citadel – tall pillars provide the frame that you can play around with.
+The Temple of Hercules is the most photogenic part of this historic place – tall pillars provide a frame that you can play around with.
 I would later see more of a Greco-Roman history of Jordan at Jerash.

 Early Bronze Age Cave at Amman Citadel